cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 Configuration groups
 ---------------------
 Configuration groups are simple grouping of properties in a plugin.
 For instance in a Stream Source plugin - Stream Name, Duration & Delay could be grouped as Stream Configuration.
 So based on this example a configuration group can be represented as an object with a name & a list of properties of the plugin that falls under that group.
-In the case of Stream source plugin it would look something like this,
+In the case of Stream source plugin it would look like this,

   .. code-block:: Javascript